 Bill H.: Can you make direct comparisons for different toxins detected by the SPATTs?

 Astrid S.: Not really.
 Different toxins are different molecules.
 They adsorb and elute at different rates.
-Recovery of microcystins is the most efficient.
+Based on our preliminary analyses, recovery of microcystins is the most efficient.

 Deanna O.: Do you have thoughts on why toxins show up in some areas and not others?